Jjagg/OpenWheels/README.md

 Note that the project is still in an early stage and the API can change at any time.
 Feedback is welcomed, please open an issue if you have any.

-The library is split into multiple projects:
+OpenWheels is split into multiple projects:

 - [OpenWheels](src/OpenWheels): core classes for basic geometry and colors.
 - [OpenWheels.BinPack](src/OpenWheels.BinPack): bin packing using MaxRects.